JuliaHealth/KomaMRI.jl/README.md

 ```
 Press the button that says "Simulate!" to do your first simulation :).
 Then, a notification will emerge telling you that the simulation was successful.
 In this notification, you can either select to (1) see the Raw Data or (2) to procced with the reconstruction.

+## How to Contribute
+We welcome contributions from the community!
+If you're interested in contributing, please read our [Contribution Guidelines](CONTRIBUTING.md) for details on how to get started.

 ## How to Cite
 If you use this package please acknowledge us by citing our paper.